-Whilst the Council would normally provide other documents to read alongside the core consultation documents, given the impacts of Covid-19 and space within libraries, the Council will instead make these documents available on request.
-Therefore should anyone wish to receive a hard copy of any of the CIL supporting documentation, please call the Council on 01932 838383 or email the Council at email@example.com These contact details should also be used to request hard copy documents in the event of a further lockdown and library closures during the consultation period due to Covid-19.
+Should anyone have difficulty accessing the libraries at Chertsey and Egham and the Civic Centre in Addlestone, the Council will instead make the submission documents available on request.
+Therefore should anyone wish to receive a copy of any of the CIL submission documents, please call the Council on 01932 838383 or email the Council at email@example.com These contact details should also be used to request hard copy documents in the event of a further lockdown and library closures due to Covid-19.

-Should the Council offices and remaining local libraries (Addlestone, Chertsey, New Haw & Virginia Water) re-open to the public during the period of this consultation, the above hard copy documentation will also be made available in these locations as soon as practically possible.
+Should the remaining local libraries (New Haw & Virginia Water) re-open to the public with computer access the submission documents will also be made available in these locations as soon as practically possible.